blueskynexus/viaNexus_mcpclient_sdk_python/README.md

-# viaNexus AI Agent Client SDK for Python
+# viaNexus AI Agent SDK for Python

-The viaNexus AI Agent Client SDK for Python provides a convenient way to create a financial data agent with access to reliable financial data through viaNexus.
+The viaNexus AI Agent SDK for Python provides a convenient way to create a financial data agent with access to reliable financial data through viaNexus.
 This SDK allows you to build a powerful financial Agent or digital employee/assitant that will have access to the viaNexus Data Platform financial dataset catalog.

 ## Installation